-The Peruvian Arbitration Act applies to all arbitration proceedings (national and international) in which the place of arbitration is located in Peru.
-As for the CAP Code of Ethics, it applies to all counsel acting in an arbitration seated in Peru, regardless of its nationality.
+The Peruvian Arbitration Act applies to all arbitration proceedings (national and international) in which the place of arbitration is located in Peru, as well as to any participant of such proceedings.
+As for the CAP Code of Ethics, it applies only to local counsel acting in an arbitration seated in Peru.
 Further, foreign counsel may act in international arbitration proceedings with place of arbitration in Peru without restriction.

-Lastly, the Codes of Ethics enacted by the local arbitration centres apply to all the arbitration proceedings administered by them.
+Last, the codes of ethics enacted by the local arbitration centres apply to all the arbitration proceedings administered by them.

 The CAP Code of Ethics and the Regulations of the Disciplinary Procedure of the Ethics Control Bodies of the Peruvian Bar Associations provide for a detailed sanctioning regime that lists the possible sanctions that might be applied, as well as the sanctioning process.
 Similarly, the Code of Ethics for Arbitration in State Contracts sets forth a detailed process regarding the sanctions for misconduct in arbitration proceedings with the state.

 In light of the regulations examined above, it is possible to draw up the following similarities and differences among them.

 First, all arbitration laws are either inspired or based in the UNCITRAL Model Law (in the case of Brazil and Mexico, in its original version; and in the case of Argentina and Peru, with the amendments approved in 2006).
 However, while the Peruvian Arbitration Act contain rules of conduct that shall be observed by any participant of an international arbitration proceeding; the Argentinian, Brazilian and Mexican legislations do not set forth specific ethical rules applicable to international arbitrations, but certain arbitrators’ duties and powers.